 To be honest, many of us like to think we can drive like Ayrton Senna in the race of life.
 But even if that were true, a Formula 1 champion is not God.
 He makes mistakes.
 One wrong steering input and he loses a couple of seconds.
 But God is perfect.
 He knows everything.
 By trusting Him, we will spare ourselves from unnecessary setbacks.

 Consider the life of Joseph the Dreamer in the Book of Genesis.
-When he was young, he was sold by his brothers (who were envious of him) to the Egyptians.
+When he was young, he was sold by his brothers (who were envious of him) to traders, who then sold him to an Egyptian.
 But Joseph understood God’s will or plan for his life.
 God allowed him to be sold to foreigners because a severe famine was set to hit the world sometime in the future, and only Egypt would have food.
 He became a high-ranking officer in Egypt, next only to Pharaoh.
 And so, he was able to feed and accommodate his entire family—including his spiteful siblings.
 None of this would have been possible if his brothers had not gotten rid of him.

 Because Joseph knew and trusted God, he grasped every turn in his life.
 Even the seemingly unfair and cruel ones.
 Instead of holding a grudge against his brothers, this is what he told them: